trider/ng-task-app-sl/README.md

 # NG Task App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.
-It is was created with dummy data.
+It was created with dummy data.

 ## Development server